AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Dynamic Semantics**

-An ``initial_condition_aspect`` is like a paostcondition.
-It should be evaluated following package elaboration.  if it does not evaluate to True, then an exception should be raised.
+#.
+An ``initial_condition_aspect`` is like a postcondition.
+It
+   should be evaluated following the elaboration of Q and its private descendents.
+If it does not evaluate to True, then an exception should be raised.

 .. centered:: **Examples**